 Decide which internships can pivot to virtual experiences and be managed by the employer.
 Lehigh’s Implementation Guide for Virtual Internships is linked and available as a resource.

-Connect with Lehigh partners, Parker Dewey, Paragon One and/or MindSumo for external assisted management of internships.
+Connect with Lehigh partners, Parker Dewey, Paragon One, MindSumo, UPSKLS and/or Lehigh Connects for external assisted management of internships and project based learning opportunities.
 These company partners will facilitate and manage the work of our employer partners and remote student interns.
 Employers designate and structure the project-based work, select interns and provide mentorship, while Parker Dewey, Paragon One and/or MindSumo manage the process.

 As an additional resource, we welcome and encourage Lehigh alumni to support students during internships by serving as mentors, either through the companies in which they work or by connecting with Parker Dewey and/or Paragon One to assist Lehigh students who earn opportunities in published Micro-internships.
 The assimilation of college life into work life for a Lehigh student can best be mentored by our alumni, former Lehigh students working in the field.